privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 The best way to store your passwords is by using a password manager.
 They allow you to store your passwords in a file or in the cloud with the use of a master password.
 That way, you will only have to remember one strong password, which lets you access the rest of them.

+If you're using TOTP as a [multi-factor authentication](../multi-factor-authentication.md) method for any of your accounts, do not store these tokens in your password manager, as that negates their benefit.
+You should use a dedicated [TOTP app](../multi-factor-authentication.md/#authenticator-apps) instead.

 There are many good options to choose from, both cloud-based and local.
 Choose one of our recommended password managers and use it to establish strong passwords across all of your accounts.
 We recommend securing your password manager with word [diceware](#diceware) passphrase comprised of at least 6 words.

 [List of recommended password managers](../passwords.md){ .md-button }

+### Backups

+You should store an exported backup of your passwords in an encrypted container on another storage device.
+This can be useful if something happens to your device or the service you are using.